ilvasilev/Project-Angular-SF-uni/README.md

 ## Project description
 The blog project as the name suggest is a blog application using Angular 10 as a frontend and Node/Express/MongoDb/Mongoose for back-end.
 You can register, create articles, comment on your or other articles, like the comments and rate the articles.
 The project use reCaptcha for front-end and back-end verification.
 The whole app is a single page.
+This project uses two services - one is for the user part - authentication, registration, loogin.
+Other is for article part - create article, edit article, delete article, comments and ratings.
+One custom pipe is implemented, the shortener pipe that takes an value and cut the string that is used on with the value number.

 ## How to start the project